Payment processing best practices: A guide for businesses

 Payment fraud is a universal challenge for B2B companies, and the stakes are high because transactions are larger and more complex.

-The goal is layered defense: advanced tools, strong internal controls, and educated staff working together to catch fraud attempts.
+The goal is a layered defense: advanced tools, strong internal controls, and educated staff working together to catch fraud attempts.

 What’s the best way to handle international B2B payments?